pratik2374/unique-contact-extracter/unique contacts extracter/readme.md

 # Contact Extractor

 This project provides a Python script to extract and save unique contacts from multiple VCF (vCard) files.
 The extracted contacts are saved in both `.vcf` and `.txt` formats.
-Also this project provides a Python script
+Also this project provides a Python script where you can search contacts from generated unique comtacts with a beautiful UI

 ## Features